sosiristseng/template-pandoc-tectonic/index.md

+---
-# Pandoc tectonic template
+title: Pandoc tectonic template

-Compile Markdown files to beautiful PDF documents.
+subtitle: Building publication-ready documents from Markdown
+toc: true
+---

 This template is powered by: